-As part of my Opportunities for 2016 and wanting to have a better quality of life I have been going through my client roster and prospects trying to find the optimal mix.
-Complaining about a few of these wonderful clients my wife reminded me having them was my own fault.
-She further reminded me that I have a solid selection criteria for clients and that I needed to be more diligent in using it.
-I thought others may be able to use it as well and writing about it would help reinforce my own use of it.
+As part of my Opportunities for 2016 and wanting to have a better quality of life, I have been going through my client roster and prospects, trying to find the optimal mix.
+Complaining about a few of these wonderful clients, my wife reminded me having them was my own fault.
+She further reminded me that I have solid selection criteria for clients and that I needed to be more diligent in using them.
+I thought others might be able to use it as well, and writing about it would help reinforce my use of it.

-Within a few months of forming Global Strategies, Andy, Jeremy and I were facing a major challenge of more work than we could handle and needed to focus on which clients we wanted to work with and pitch until we could build a proper team and infrastructure.
-Aggregating our respective individual clients, we had an assortment of global brands, large ecommerce sites and a few smaller local companies as clients.
-We put them all on the white board and tried to weight them with pros and cons of keeping them and also pitching the new opportunities.
+Within a few months of forming Global Strategies, Andy, Jeremy, and I was facing a major challenge of more work than we could handle and needed to focus on which clients we wanted to work with and pitch until we could build a proper team and infrastructure.
+Aggregating our respective individual clients, we had an assortment of global brands, large e-commerce sites, and a few smaller local companies as clients.
+We put them all on the whiteboard and tried to weigh them with the pros and cons of keeping them and also pitching the new opportunities.

-It was hard to decide to drop a few of the companies, as these were our pet projects or companies we had worked with for a number of years.
+It was hard to decide to drop a few of the companies, as these were our pet projects or companies we had worked with for several years.

-I don’t’ remember all the details of the day but we had each of us check which client we wanted to keep/pitch and why.
-Once we had the final cut I looked at why they were chosen and they all magically had 3 key attributes.
+I don’t remember all the details of the day but we had each of us check which client we wanted to keep/pitch and most importantly why.
+Once we had the final cut, I looked at why they were chosen, and they all magically had three key attributes.
 We summed them up as follows and in the following order.